mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.md

 Expression visitor to replace string functions with the matching functions that end with a StringComparison parameter
 ### Methods

+####Constructor
+Expression visitor to replace string functions with the matching functions that end with a StringComparison parameter

 #### VisitBinary(System.Linq.Expressions.BinaryExpression)
 Replace `string == string` with `string.Equals(string, StringComparison)`